Hyperion Entertainment: Recent events

-AmigaOS 4 developer and Aminet administrator Costel Mincea joined Hyperion in mid 2015 as a third director.
+AmigaOS 4 developer and Aminet administrator Costel Mincea joined Hyperion in mid-2015 as a third director.
 Hyperion reported in January 2017 that Hermans has resigned as a director, in charge of the company remained Timothy De Groote and Costel Mincea.
-In October 2017 Hyperion was removed from Belgium's official company register due to not filling annual reports for the last three years.
-Hyperion remedied this by supplying required reports to the National Bank of Belgium.
-In July 2020 Amiga-news.de reported Costel Mincea resigned from his post at Hyperion and remaining director Timothy de Groote was in a legal dispute with former Hyperion's managing partner Ben Hermans.
-In February 2021 Timothy de Groote was no longer director of Hyperion and Ben Hermans assumed full control of the company.
+In October 2017, Hyperion was removed from Belgium's official company register due to not filling out annual reports for the last three years.
+Hyperion supplied the reports to the National Bank of Belgium.
+In July 2020, amiga-news.de reported that Costel Mincea resigned from his post at Hyperion and that remaining director Timothy de Groote was in a legal dispute with former Hyperion's managing partner Ben Hermans.
+In February 2021, Timothy de Groote was no longer director of Hyperion and Ben Hermans assumed full control of the company.
+After bankruptcy of Ben Hermans BV which was the largest shareholder of Hyperion Entertainment, Timothy De Groote returned as a director in December 2024.

-Games
+Game ports

-Hyperion's game ports include these: Heretic II, Shogo: Mobile Armor Division, Gorky 17, Quake II, SiN and Descent: FreeSpace – The Great War.
+Hyperion's game ports include Heretic II, Shogo: Mobile Armor Division, Gorky 17, Quake II, SiN and Descent: FreeSpace – The Great War.
 Hyperion also announced that it acquired the license to port Worms Armageddon and Soldier of Fortune, but these were not released.